Write a little about yourself. Just a paragraph will do.

 mind you - not those mutated rats that some girls like to carry in

-But most of all, what I remember is one big struggle.
-A struggle in
+But most of all, I remember the sensation of struggling.
+A struggle

-which I persevered.
-Guess you can say that I'm kind of a fighter,
+in which I persevered.
+Guess you can say that I'm kind of a

 That is my self summary, a quick summary of my memories.
 What else